-EQC Seam Roof Systems are designed to be installed by a competent general builder or a roofing contractor, experienced with these types of systems.
-The Certificate holder can provide guidance to contractors and assistance in design.
+EQC Seam Aluminium Standing Seam Roof Systems are designed to be installed by a roofing contractor experienced with these types of systems or by a competent general builder.
+The Certificate holder can provide guidance to contractors and assistance with detailing.